Digital-Media/onlineshop/README.md

 ``templates`` | HTML templates for the TWIG template engine used in ``/src/*.php``.
 ``templates_c`` | Output folder for compiled TWIG templates.
 ``src`` | ``define.inc.php`` holds the constants to access the database.
 Scripts to load Data to MariaDB and ElasticSearch.
 A class diagramm for onlineshop.
 ``src/DBAccess`` | Classes implemented for *OnlineShop*, including the class DBDemo, that shows how to use [NormForm](https://github.com/Digital-Media/normform), DBAccess and LogWriter.
 DBAjaxDemo demonstrates how to use AJAX with Normform.
 ESearchDemo demonstrates the usage of ElasticSearch.
+RedisDemo demonstrates the usage of Redis.
 ``src/exercises`` | Classes to be implemented for *OnlineShop* exercises.
 ``src/Solution`` | The class Solution.php copies sample solutions to the marked lines in the exercises.
 CreateSolution.php and RestoreBackup.php do this in a scripted version, to demonstrate differences of OO PHP and scripted PHP.
 ``src/Utilities`` | The Trait Utilities provides static helper methods, that can be used in any context.
 The class LogWriter initializes monolog logging and provides methods to write personalized log files to ``onlineshop/src/Utilities/onlineshop.log`` according to PSR3.